Introduction – Healthy Back to School Recipes

 Back To School Podcast

-This podcast is a conversation between Aisling Connolly and Jodie Woods and it’s a real eye opener – in a nutshell the approach to feeding children and teenagers in preparation for a day at school needs a major rethink.
+This podcast is a conversation between Aisling Connolly and Jodie Woods and it’s a real eye opener – in a nutshell, it’s the the approach to feeding children and teenagers in preparation for a day at school and it needs a major rethink.

 Aisling and Jodie look at the back-to-school routine and how mums and dads can best be prepared to make sure that their kids are themselves best prepared for the school day ahead.